Xorux Virtual Appliance

 env PATH=$PATH:/usr/bin /opt/xorux/xormon-ng/server-nest/node_modules/pm2/bin/pm2 startup systemd -u lpar2rrd --hp /home/lpar2rrd

-Navigate to XorMon NG GUI
+Navigate to XorMon GUI

 https://<IP>/xormon-ng